kjenney/cookiecuttter-godot/README.md

   - Set to "yes" to include an NPC that displays a speech bubble when approached
   - Set to "no" to exclude the NPC
 - **custom_npc_svg**: Path to a custom SVG file for the NPC (optional)
+  - **SINGLE-LEVEL MODE ONLY** (when `level_count: "1"`)
+  - This sets a global NPC sprite used in the single main scene
-  - Leave empty to use the same SVG as the player
+  - Leave empty to use the default NPC sprite
   - Supports absolute paths, relative paths, and `~` expansion
   - Examples: `/path/to/npc.svg`, `./assets/npc.svg`, `~/images/npc.svg`
+  - **For multi-level games**: Ignore this parameter and specify NPC SVGs per-level in your `levels_config` JSON file instead (see "Multi-Level Configuration" below)
 - **game_mode**: Game mode to use (default: "endless")
   - Options: "endless", "timed", "score_target"
   - **endless**: Play indefinitely with a target score to reach